romilbhardwaj/romilbhardwaj.github.io/ubuntu-crap.md

 Preface: https://www.youtube.com/watch?v=iYWzMvlj2RQ

 * Make sure nomodeset flag is set off to in the grub config
-* Nvidia 436 works for me (Everything broke on 07/25/2020.
-Had to install Nvidia 440.
+* ~~Nvidia 436 works for me~~ Everything broke on 07/25/2020.
+Had to install Nvidia 440.100.
 Which caused x11 to seg fault.
-Run nvidia-xconfig to generate /etc/X11/xorg.conf, but usually that's not necessary)
+Run nvidia-xconfig to generate /etc/X11/xorg.conf, but usually that's not necessary.
+All the following steps work on 440.100
 * If shit just blows up and you cant get xserver to start, just get rid of every fucking thing
 ```
 sudo apt-get purge xorg "xserver-*"